Monica Stevenson

 Associated Professional Work

-• Accredited Training Facilitator, The Vulnerable Witness Training Scheme
+• Accredited Facilitator, Vulnerable Witness Training

-• Accredited Pupil Supervisor (Middle Temple)
+• Accredited Pupil Supervisor, Middle Temple

-• Current Member, Criminal Bar Association Education & Training Committee (2008-Present)
+• Former Member of the Criminal Bar Association Education Committee (2008-2023)

 • Accredited Advocacy Trainer, Middle Temple